Over the summer, I experimented with a lot of different app configurations. I tried

 too many task management apps to see how different things fared.
 I loved my solution, but I wanted to see what else was out there.
 Then I bifurcated my tasks and used two apps.
 Splitting my brain in this way was tough, but has been extremely rewarding.

 A few months later, I found myself with an Apple Watch.
-Continue reading “Basic”
+More “Basic”

 The keynote address that unveiled the iPhone 7/7 Plus, the

 delayed AirPods, and the new Apple Watches got me thinking about the upcoming future of our wireless world.
 The announcement was met with some praise and criticism, but also a vision of the future.